-Besides the camera, a smartphone need an app to collect data.
+Besides the camera, a smartphone needs an app to collect data.
 The app can trigger data collection and capture video frames at 15 – 30 Hz, depending on the frame speed of the device.

 Pixels above the trigger threshold are stored and later uploaded to a central server via Wi-Fi.
 Based on the information, scientists can reconstruct air showers.

 Researchers tested the UHECR search on several smartphones.
 They found that Samsung Galaxy, Android smartphones and iPhones could search for UHECRs equally well.

 Researchers suggest that when the app is on, the phone should be inactive and external power source should be available.

 In addition, no additional light shielding of the camera is needed, and the app operation is quite simple.